 Jesus, you submitted yourself to humiliation on my behalf; that is why, time and time again, even when I could have been put me to shame, I wasn’t.

-For your love does not apply solely to life after death.
+For your love does not apply solely to my life after death.
 Your love is concerned with every situation in my life now.
 Never should I live in darkness, with a shadow hanging over my head.
 When I surrender each difficulty into your hands, the light of your aid shines on all seemingly unsolvable problems.
-Thank you, Lord.

-Jesus, because of your agony and death on the cross I won’t end up in Hell, nor will I have to stay in Purgatory for very long.
+Jesus, because of your agony and death on the cross I will not end up in Hell, nor will I have to stay in Purgatory for very long.
 Thank you.

 Jesus, with the help of your grace, I resolve not to sin against you anymore.
 I resolve to live in simplicity and humility, with complete trust in your unsurpassing kindness towards me.